Posted on

 As per Campaign Monitor, 36% of donors are likely to give if they have heard stories or seen photos.
 The continuous influx of information has made visuals drive a promising impact for non-profit drip campaigns.

-Besides being appealing, visuals have a plethora of benefits.
-It makes the information and the message to be easily retainable while boosting engagement.
 You can integrate visuals by creating infographics to convey numbers and heaps of data easily.
 This can be done with charts, maps and others.
 With stories that unravel over a long period, you can also use clocks or timelines to visualize the data in your email design.
 This allows the information to be put across in an organized manner in distinct sections while making it easy to read.

 A powerful CTA